Review: Greta by J. S. Lemon

 The only good thing about Sofia’s mom sending her to live with her abuela is that finally Sofia and the sea will meet face-to-face.

 The sea has always called to Sofia, even when she and her mom lived in a big city nowhere near its shore.
-That’s how Sofia always knew she was a mermaid–that, and the fact that the sea and its creatures are much easier to understand … Continue reading
+That’s how Sofia always knew she was a mermaid–that, and the fact that the sea and its creatures are much easier to understand than … Continue reading

 Review: My Imaginary Mary by Cynthia Hand, Brodi Ashton and Jodi Meadow